sindresorhus/p-queue/readme.md

 queue.add(() => Promise.reject(new Error('error')));
 ```

+#### empty

+Emitted every time the queue becomes empty.

+Useful if you for example add additional items at a later time.

 #### idle

 Emitted every time the queue becomes empty and all promises have completed; `queue.size === 0 && queue.pending === 0`.

+The difference with `empty` is that `idle` guarantees that all work from the queue has finished. `empty` merely signals that the queue is empty, but it could mean that some promises haven't completed yet.

 ```js
 import delay from 'delay';